gdepeute/dae.notes/estaff.notes.md

 - Stryker - Bob will check with Natalie in call later
 - Sitecore - Michelle

   - 5 seats @ $30k/year
   - Don't have cash until July, Michelle was trying to get PO
   - Was trying to give them a month free (June), to get PO now, billing to occur in July
     - Something Keith offered them
   - Plan was contract in June, PO in July, ...
   - Michelle is under the impression they won't issue until July
+  - Committed to training session with their team after signing

+- DB Schenker - no response
+  - Apparently there is a meeting on the 21st with them, was scheduled with Sheila's Zoom which no longer exists
+  - Copied on email from Ivan Pendergrast

 # Bob/Johnny Discussion 5/25/23